GwizBilly/JSObject-extract/README.md

 During the first step of extracting from the big JSON object(the results of a curl of "getAllCubesList") I output the results as a 2D-array.
 I did the same thing with the POST request; converting a JSON object into a 2D-array.

-To convert the 2D-array into CSV format, I wrote a mini program to join each row of the 2d-array and did "console.log(theRow)" for each row.
-To save the output to a file, run the viewer program and redirect the standard output to a file (I'm on a \*nix command line):
+To convert the 2D-array into CSV format, I wrote a mini "viewer" program to .join(",") each row of the 2d-array and did "console.log(theRow)" for each row.
+To save the output to a file, run the viewer program and redirect the standard output to a file:

 ### *step0*
 ```